-Your host institution should produce this letter, with official signature and stamp.
+Your host institution should produce this letter, with an official signature and stamp.
 Once the letter is at hand, upload it to the electronic submission system with your ERC application.
 There are two typical mistakes which we often see in this respect:

-- The scan of the letter is not in high quality and it is hard to read.
+- The scan of the letter is not of high quality and it is hard to read.

 Before submitting the final version of the application it is essential to make sure that the application documents are in the best possible shape.
 The typical mistakes in that context are the following:

 - Problems when converting the documents to PDF format – do not leave this to the last minute.
-Check this few days before the deadline.
+Check this a few days before the deadline.

 - Low-resolution figures – these might not be converted well to PDF.

 - Formatting issues and problems – these may have to do with the editor that you are using (Word/Latex/Open Office) or the operating system (Windows, Mac, Linux).